prototypefund/Digital_Bargeld-docs/taler-exchange-manual.rst

    “x-taler-bank”) is called the wire method.

 -  A matching wire plugin that implements a protocol to interact with the banking system.
-For example, the EBICS plugin can be used for SEPA transfers, or the “taler-bank” plugin can interact with the Taler bank demonstrator.
+For example, the “taler-bank” plugin can interact with the Taler bank demonstrator or with libeufin.
    A wire plugin only supports one particular wire method.
 Thus, you must make sure to pick a plugin that supports the wire method used in the URL.